algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - Draft system (you can start writing a message and finish writing it later)

-## Out Of Scope
+## 2.3.
+Out Of Scope

 Due to time and resources constraints, these features might be included in the upcoming versions :
 - Different languages (other than English or French)
 - Smart screen in Paris to display informations
 - Unique logins for each users

-# Functional Requirements
+# 3. Functional Requirements

-## Assumptions
+## 3.1.
+Assumptions
 - Content will be displayed horizontally.
 - Both buildings are connected to the same network.
 - The screens will be connected to the same network.

-## Constraints
+## 3.2.
+Constraints

 - There are 3 shifts per day.
 - Small shutdown at Christmas time.
 - Wi-Fi sometimes had issues.

+# 4. Personas

-## Personas
+## 4.1.
+Content Producers

-### Robert (Content Producer)
+### 4.1.1. **Robert**

-Robert has been working at Jacobi since July 2020, he works as an HR manager.
+Robert has been working for Jacobi since July 2020, he works as an HR manager.
 He is 31 years old and single.
-He likes listening to music while he is working.
-He lives in Vierzon, so he comes most of the time walking, or he uses the bike when he is a bit late.
+He likes listening to music while he is working but he also likes climbing and other extreme sports.
+Robert lives in Vierzon, so he comes most of the time walking, or he uses the bike when he is a bit late.

 He will need to access the screen in order to provide informations for his colleagues, about upcoming recruitment campaigns but also to give informations and advices if an intern is in the factory.

+### 4.1.2. **Jeanne**

+Jeanne has been working for Jacobi since December 2021, she is working as the factory manager.
+She is 42 years old and lives in Orleans, she is married and has 2 children.
+She loves playing tennis with her husband and her childs.
+Because she is far from the factory, she takes the train every morning and evening, when she arrives at the train station, Bryan, her colleague picks her up and drive her to the factory, which takes around 10 minutes.

+Jeanne's use of the screen displaying is pretty clear and simple, she wants to display the production numbers for her colleagues in order for them to have an idea on if they are doing well or not, but also to give them a heads up everyday.
+She would also like to have a widget displaying the weather, so that she can plan her day accordingly.

+## 4.2.
+Viewers

+### 4.2.1 **Bryan**

+Bryan is an engineer that has been working for Jacobi since 2018, he is 28 years old and lives in Paris.
+He is single and lives with his family.
+He likes playing video games and watching movies.
+He comes to Vierzon by car at the end of the week-end, he takes the highway and it takes him around 3 hour to get there; where he stays for the week and then goes back to Paris on Friday evening.
+He comes to the factory every day by car, picking up Jeanne at the train station and then driving her to the factory.

+Bryan wants to use the screen in order to know if there is any important information that he needs to know about, he also wants to know if there is any important information about the factory, like if there is a problem with the machines or if there is a problem with the production.

+### 4.2.2 **Frédéric**

+# 5. Use cases
-## Use Cases Analysis
+## 5.1.
+Use Cases Analysis
+Here is a more detailed version of the functional analysis below :
 <details>
-<summary><b id="toc">Use case table</b></summary>
+<summary><b id="toc"><u>Use case table</u></b></summary>

 | Use Case # | Addresses Business/User Requirement n° | Name                                                  | Description                                                                               | Actor(s)                                                 | Pre-Conditions                                                                                                                                                                                                                                                                                                                                                                                                                                       | Flow of Events                                                                                                                                                                                        | Post-Conditions                                                                                                                                         | Exit Criteria                                                                                                                 |
 | ---------- | -------------------------------------- | ----------------------------------------------------- | ----------------------------------------------------------------------------------------- | -------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |